 If you are concerned for the safety of a family member or friend who you feel has become a dangerous driver and refuses to participate in an assessment or cease driving, call or visit your local DMV to report them.
-You’ll need to provide the person’s name as shown on their driver’s license, their birth date, their driver’s license number (if known), their current address and an explanation of what you observed that led you to believe they are an unsafe driver (e.g., specific medical conditions, observations, incidents).
+You’ll need to provide the person’s name as shown on their driver’s license, their date of birth, their driver’s license number (if known), their current address, and an explanation of why you believe they are an unsafe driver (e.g., specific medical conditions, observations, incidents).
 Concerned family members and friends may be able to submit this letter anonymously in some states, but others do not accept anonymous reports.

 In some cases, enrolling in a mature driving course can help seniors brush up on their driving skills.
 Even the most experienced drivers can benefit from a driver safety course.
 In these courses, elders will learn the current rules of the road, defensive driving techniques and how to operate a vehicle more safely in today’s increasingly challenging driving environment.
 Instructors can also make recommendations for managing and accommodating age-related changes in vision, hearing and reaction time.

 As an added incentive, let your elderly loved one know that they may be eligible to receive an insurance discount upon completing one of these courses, as well as discounts on roadside assistance plans.
 Local DMV offices, auto insurance companies, and organizations like AARP and AAA offer many different driver safety programs for seniors both online and in person.